RenqiChen/The_Crop/README.md

 ## 👀Introduction

-This repository contains the code and data for our paper `Empowering and Assessing Large Language Models in Serving Crop Industry`.
+This repository contains the code and data for our paper `Empowering and Assessing the Utility of Large Language Models in Crop Science`.

 ## 📚 Dataset